-AS Units Type of Assessment Weighting AS 1: Historical Investigations and Interpretations (1 hour 30 mins) External written examination.
+AS Units Type of Assessment Weighting AS 1: Historical Investigations and Interpretations.
+Germany 1918-1945 (1 hour 30 mins) External written examination.
 Students answer a short response question and a two-part source question.
-50% of AS 20% of A level AS 2: Historical Conflict and Change (1 hour 30 mins) External written examination.
+50% of AS 20% of A level AS 2: Historical Conflict and Change.
+Russia 1914-1941 (1 hour 30 mins) External written examination.
 Students answer two questions from a choice of three.
 Each question has two parts, a short response and an extended essay.
-50% of AS 20% of A level

-A2 Units Type of Assessment Weighting A2 1: Change Over Time (1 hour) External written examination.
-20% of A level A2 2: Historical Investigations and Interpretations (2 hour 30 mins) External written examination involving essays and sources.
-40% of A level
+50% of AS 20% of A level A2 Units Type of Assessment Weighting A2 Units A2 1: Change Over Time.
+Clash of Ideologies 1900-2000 (1 hour 15 mins) Type of Assessment External written examination.
+Extended essay question, students answer 1 question from a choice of 2.
+Weighting 20% of A level